ritikverma123/TTS-Models-for-English-Technical-Speech-and-Regional-Languages/README.md

 #Steps to run the code-
 Step 1: Set Up Your Environment
-Install Python: Ensure you have Python (preferably 3.7 or later) installed on your system.
+Install Python: Ensure you have Python (preferably 3.7 or later) installed on your system

 Create a Virtual Environment:
 python -m venv myenv